-School Type: Ivy League/ Liberal arts
+School Type: Private Ivy League Research

-- High Reach
+Category: High Reach

-- Early Decision: November 1
+Early Decision: November 1

-- Early Results: Mid-December
+Early Results: Mid-December

-- Regular Deadline: January 1
+Regular Deadline: January 1

-- Curriculum Type: Core Curriculum
+Curriculum Type: Core Curriculum

-- Greek Life: Yes
+Greek Life: Yes

 How do I apply to Columbia?

-When you ultimately decide which undergraduate college is the right choice for you, you can apply through the Coalition Application, the Common Application, or the QuestBridge Application (if you are a QuestBridge finalist).
+When you decide which undergraduate college is the right choice for you, you can apply through the Coalition Application, the Common Application, or the QuestBridge Application (if you are a QuestBridge finalist).
 In addition to the personal statement you’ll submit through one of these application portals, Columbia requires you to answer several short Columbia-specific application questions.

 Columbia is in Morningside Heights, located just north of the Upper West Side of Manhattan.
 Morningside Heights strikes a good balance between college town and big city.
 It’s scattered with cute cafes, trendy restaurants, and a walkable distance to both the Hudson River and Central Park.
 Every neighborhood in New York has its own personality and you’ll have the opportunity to explore all of what NYC has to offer when you’re not in class.
 As a student at Columbia, you’ll also have access to tons of student discounts across the city and free access to more than 30 New York museums.

 Is Columbia affordable?

-Columbia College’s tuition is slightly more expensive, $59,985, whereas their room and board is cheaper, costing $13,864.
+Tuition at Columbia varies depending on the school you attend.
+Barnard and Columbia tuition currently hovers around $65,000 a year, with the added room and board cost of around $16,000 a year.
+For the 2022-2023 school year, Columbia’s total cost of attendance is estimated to be $85,967.
+Over half of admitted students have been offered need-based financial aid, part of Columbia’s commitment to meet 100 percent of demonstrated need for all students admitted as first-years, regardless of citizenship.
 50% of Columbia students receive grants from Columbia and the average amount awarded is $52,073.
 It’s a big sticker price, but a great quality education.
-If you want to get a better idea of what your financial aid package would look like, you can use Columbia’s net price calculator.
+If you want to get a better idea of what your financial aid package would look like, you can use Columbia’s tuition calculator.

 What is Columbia Engineering?